Peax: Interactive Visual Pattern Search in Sequential Data Using Unsupervised Deep Representation Learning

 We present Peax, a novel feature-based technique for interactive visual pattern search in sequential data, like time series or data mapped to a genome sequence.
 Visually searching for patterns by similarity is often challenging because of the large search space, the visual complexity of patterns, and the user’s perception of similarity.
-For example, in genomics, researchers try to link patterns in multivariate sequential data to fundamental cellular or pathogenic processes, but a lack of ground truth and high variance makes automatic pattern detection unreliable.
+For example, in genomics, researchers try to link patterns in multivariate sequential data to cellular or pathogenic processes, but a lack of ground truth and high variance makes automatic pattern detection unreliable.
 We have developed a convolutional autoencoder for unsupervised representation learning of regions in sequential data that can capture more visual details of complex patterns compared to existing similarity measures.
 Using this learned representation as features of the sequential data, our accompanying visual query system enables interactive feedback-driven adjustments of the pattern search to adapt to the users’ perceived similarity.
-While users label regions as either matching their search target or not, a random forest classifier learns to weigh the importance of different dimensions of the learned representation.
-We employ an active learning sampling strategy to focus the labeling process on regions that will improve the classifier in subsequent training.
-Peax is open-source, customizable, and we demonstrate its features through an extensive case study in genomics.
-Moreover, we report on the ability of our autoencoder models to capture visual features and evaluate the effectiveness of the learned representation for similarity search in two user studies.
-We show that our models retrieve significantly more similar patterns than other commonly used techniques.
+Using an active learning sampling strategy, Peax collects user-generated binary relevance feedback.
+This feedback is used to train a model for binary classification, to ultimately find other regions that exhibit patterns similar to the search target.
+We demonstrate Peax’s features through a case study in genomics and report on a user study with eight domain experts to assess the usability and usefulness of Peax.
+Moreover, we evaluate the effectiveness of the learned feature representation for visual similarity search in two additional user studies.
+We find that our models retrieve significantly more similar patterns than other commonly used techniques.

 F Lekschas, B Peterson, D Haehn, E Ma, N Gehlenborg, H Pfister.
 “Peax: Interactive Visual Pattern Search in Sequential Data Using Unsupervised Deep Representation Learning” Computer Graphics Forum 39 167-179 (2020).